Complete guide for employee benefits:

 The cost of employee benefits can vary greatly depending on how many people are on your team, the types of benefits you want to offer, the level of coverage (in the case of insurance products), and the number of benefits you’re planning to offer.

-It’s for this very reason that we created the benefits cost calculator, to help give you a rough idea of how much your chosen benefits package might cost you.
+It’s for this very reason that we created the benefits cost calculator, to help give you a good idea of how much your chosen benefits package might cost you.

 Why offer a strong employee benefits package?

 With the war for talent raging, attracting top talent has become more challenging than ever.
-Although not the cure, a solid employee benefits package is a powerful tool for attracting and retaining talent.
+Although not the all-in-one solution, a solid employee benefits package may be a powerful tool for attracting and retaining talent.
 But why is this?

-Below, we’ve outlined the benefits of a great benefits package for both your team and your business.
-You can find out more about this in our blog.
+Let's explore why benefits are important and the advantages of a great package for both your team and your business.

 Talent recruitment